 When attracting hummers to your garden, you should keep in mind that hummingbirds prefer to feed in shady areas and they need plenty of open space for flying.
 Adding appropriate feeders and flowers will also help to welcome these creatures to the area.

 An easy method of attracting hummingbirds to the garden is to hang hummingbird feeders.
 Hummingbird feeders can provide the amount of nectar found in 2,000 to 5,000 flowers.
-Hang the feeders at varying heights between 3 and 5 feet off the ground and fill them with a mixture of 4 cups of water and 1 cup of sugar.
+Hang the feeders at varying heights between 3 and 5 feet (1-1.5 m.) off the ground and fill them with a mixture of 4 cups of water and 1 cup of sugar.
 Bring the mixture to a boil, stirring occasionally.
 Change the mixture in the feeders every three days and scrub the feeders every week with hot, soapy water.

 Some of the best flowers for attracting hummingbirds to the garden include those that are orange or red in color and tube shaped.
 Some native American wildflowers that naturally attract hummingbirds include:

 Hummingbirds also visit many other flowers in the garden, such as various types of lilies.
 Many perennial plants and trees make the best flowers for attracting hummingbirds and include: